karol-preiskorn/karol-preiskorn/README.md

 Mainly working on back-end in PL/SQL, ABAP :) I like Node.js, Angular in fronted.

-🔭 I’m currently on ✨3d-project✨ inventory.
+🔭 I’m currently on offwork ✨3d-project✨ inventory.
 A simple solution that allows you to build a spatial and database representation of all types of warehouses and server rooms.
+🌱 I’m currently learning promisses....

 <!--
 **karol-preiskorn/karol-preiskorn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.